navinexpo/navin-javascript-notes/Javascript/js-core.md

         })

     ```
     # Limitations of the arrow functions:
     - Its do not have its own bindings to `this` or `super`, should not be used as method.
-    - Its not suitable for `call, `bind` or `apply` which generally rely on establishing the scope as constructors.
+    - Its not suitable for `call`, `bind` or `apply` which generally rely on establishing the scope as constructors.
     - Its a best choice when we are working with closures or callback.
     - Not good with object methods or constructor.